allenai/csqa2/README.md

  ],
- "confidence": "A number between 0 and 1.0 related to the quality of the question as produced by the Automatic question verification model (see section 2.2 in the main paper)", "relational_prompt": "The relational prompt as displayed to the player (see section 2.1 in the main paper for details)", "relational_prompt_used": "True/False, indicates whether the composing player has chosen to use the relational prompt" "topic_prompt": "The topic prompt as displayed to the player (see section 2.1 in the main paper for details)", "topic_prompt_used": "True/False, indicates whether the composing player has chosen to use the topic prompt", "validations" : ["yes", "no", "bad question", "sensitive", "(A list of player validations for the question that can take the values)"]
+ "confidence": "A number between 0 and 1.0 related to the quality of the question as produced by the Automatic question verification model (see section 2.2 in the main paper)", "relational_prompt": "The relational prompt as displayed to the player (see section 2.1 in the main paper for details)", "relational_prompt_used": "True/False, indicates whether the composing player has chosen to use the relational prompt", "topic_prompt": "The topic prompt as displayed to the player (see section 2.1 in the main paper for details)", "topic_prompt_used": "True/False, indicates whether the composing player has chosen to use the topic prompt", "validations" : ["yes", "no", "bad question", "sensitive", "(A list of player validations for the question that can take the values)"]